writechoiceorg/rocketlawyer/pages/api-authentication-guide.md

 }
 ```

-Your Access Token will returned in the `access_token` object.
-You should securely store this token in your backend for use in future requests.
+Your Access Token will be returned in the `access_token` object.
+It will expire 10 hours after you create it.
+During this time, you should securely store this token in your backend for use in future requests.

 ### Creating a Service Token

 Once the interview is initiated, create a Service Token to secure the session further.
 This token is then used to generate a Scoped Access Token, ensuring that access to the interview and associated documents is limited to the specific user.
+This token has a 1-year expiration time.
 Below, you will see an example request for creating a Service Token:

 **Request:**